-East Lodge, Home Farm sits just 0.5 miles from the pretty village of Belford which offers a good range of local amenities including a Co-op supermarket open 7 days a week until 10pm, and the excellent Sunnyhills Farm Shop which sells a wealth of local goodies including Doddington Dairy ice cream, Northumberland cheeses, Lindisfarne Oysters, Chainbridge Honey, and Craster Kippers to name but a few.
+East Lodge, Home Farm sits just 0.5 miles from the centre of the pretty village of Belford which offers a good range of local amenities including a Co-op supermarket open 7 days a week until 10pm, and the excellent Sunnyhills Farm Shop which sells a wealth of local goodies including Doddington Dairy ice cream, Northumberland cheeses, Lindisfarne Oysters, Chainbridge Honey, and Craster Kippers to name but a few.

 The White Swan in nearby Warenford (4 miles) is known for serving good pub food, and there are also a number of excellent local pubs in Chatton (6 miles) and Bamburgh (5.5 miles), including The Potted Lobster which comes particularly recommended for their seafood and warm, friendly atmosphere.
 A little further afield, the delightful Ship Inn at Low Newton (13.5 miles) is famous for its crab dishes and microbrewery.